 An employer may only request that an employee work longer than the established work schedule (overtime) if it has received consent in writing from the employee, except for special emergency cases.
 The employer is prohibited from requesting pregnant women, employees under the age of 18 and certain other categories of employees listed in the Labour Code and other federal laws to work overtime.
 The amount of overtime worked should not exceed four hours in two days and 120 hours per year for each employee.
-An employer should arrange for an exact record to be kept of the duration of overtime work carried out.
+An employer should arrange for keeping exact records of the overtime work duration.

-Further, the Labour Code provides that employees who have irregular working days may be required, from time to time, to work in excess of their normal working hours.
+Further, the Labour Code provides that the employer may request employees who have irregular working hours, from time to time, work in excess of their normal working hours without obtaining their consent.
 In return, such employees should be entitled to additional annual paid vacation of no less than three days.